oss-wish-list/oss-wishlist-website/README.md

 ## 📚 Additional Info

 ### Project Status
-This is a working demo platform connecting open source maintainers with practitioners and ecosystem guardians.
+This is a working demo platform connecting open source maintainers with practitioners and ecosystem sponsors.

 ### Contributing
 The platform uses markdown-based content management.
 To add new content, create markdown files in the appropriate `src/content/` subdirectory.